EconomyLens.com

 International Energy Agency chief Fatih Birol said he was 'in close contact' with energy ministers from key energy producers and consumers . ©AFP

-Paris (France) (AFP) – Member states of the International Energy Agency (IEA) were set to meet on Tuesday for crisis talks to assess security of supply and the potential release of emergency stocks as the Middle East war roils markets, the body’s chief said.
+Paris (France) (AFP) – Member states of the International Energy Agency (IEA) met on Tuesday for crisis talks to assess security of supply and the potential release of emergency stocks as the Middle East war roils markets, the body’s chief said.
 In a statement following a Paris meeting of G7 energy ministers on the economic fallout of the conflict, IEA executive director Fatih Birol said he was “in close contact” with energy ministers from key energy producers and consumers regarding the situation.

 Related

 “In oil markets, conditions have deteriorated in recent days.
 In addition to the challenges of transit through the Strait of Hormuz, a substantial amount of oil production has been curtailed.
-This is creating significant and growing risks for the market,” he said.
+This is creating significant and growing risks for the market,” he said ahead of the meeting.
 “I have convened an extraordinary meeting of IEA member governments, which will take place later today to assess the current security of supply and market conditions to inform a subsequent decision on whether to make emergency stocks of IEA countries available to the market,” Birol added.
 He said the G7 meeting addressed “all the available options, including making IEA emergency oil stocks available to the market”.

 A meeting of G7 finance ministers on Monday discussed a possible release of strategic oil reserves, but French Finance Minister Roland Lescure, whose country holds the rotating presidency of the Group of Seven advanced economies, said later the situation was “not there yet”.
 On Tuesday, Lescure said the G7 nations wanted to prepare for any developments.
 “We have asked the International Energy Agency to start working on scenarios and, of course, to update its stock data so that we have the most recent information,” he told reporters.
 “We want to be ready to react at any moment,” he added.